Topics

 (30 minute presentation)

-Presented by Jocelyn Jelsma, Registered Midwife; Saskatchewan College of Midwives
+Presented by Jocelyn Jelsma, RM; Saskatchewan Health Authority

 RxFiles Updates: Balancing Considerations in Using Medications for Weight Loss